 "Brilliant, someone's made a gigantic spelling mistake in 12 foot high letters! "

-After the laughter stopped I began to think that it can't be possible for anyone to make that big a blunder surely?
-So maybe it's just another American Simplified spelling of an old English word?
+After the laughter stopped I began to think that surely no one would make that big a blunder?
+So maybe it's just another American simplified spelling of an old English word?